If you’ve been injured in a personal injury accident, you may be wondering whether you should hire a personal injury lawyer

 Whether or not all this sounds overwhelming to you, the insurance companies will assume that it is.
 If you are unrepresented, the insurance carrier will try to take advantage of you during negotiations.

 They will assume that you won’t be able to effectively take the case to trial without a lawyer, so they will not have any incentive to offer you a fair pre-trial settlement.
 They know that without a lawyer, trial isn’t really an option unless you want another full-time job.

 Hiring a personal injury lawyer early will reduce the likelihood of a trial

 It may sound counter-intuitive, but hiring a lawyer early will make it less likely that you’ll end up in court, let alone trial.
-It is much better to get your case going with a lawyer right away.
-An experienced personal injury lawyer who knows how to increase the value of your claim up front and negotiate a full and fair settlement will greatly reduce your chances of pushing up against the statute of limitations, having to file a lawsuit or end up in trial.
+An experienced personal injury lawyer who knows how to increase the value of your claim up front and negotiate a full and fair settlement will greatly reduce your chances of pushing up against the statute of limitations, having to file a lawsuit, or ending up in trial.

 #9.
 Do you want to get a fair settlement for your case?

-To fix this imbalance in power, you need an experienced personal injury lawyer on your side.
+The only way to fix this power imbalance is to work with an experienced personal injury lawyer.
 When they see an attorney on the other side, insurance companies know the stakes are higher.
 They know there is more of a chance the case will go to court or even trial if the insurance company doesn’t take it seriously and start offering “real” money.
 They can’t “bully” a lawyer like they can someone who is representing themselves.

-Here are some reasons why you need to even the playing field by getting an attorney on your side:
+Here are some reasons why you may need an attorney to even the playing field:

 - Insurance companies handle thousands of injury claims daily and their insurance adjusters deal with these issues every day.
 If you are like most injured people, you have had little or no experience with insurance companies let alone the legal system before this accident.